AshtonIzmev/covid-19-pandemic-simulation/README.md

 - [ ]  parallelize the runs (using for example N_proc-1 processors multithreading)
 - [ ]  More tests, there are never enough tests
 - [ ]  Get rid of FN_K: get_infection_params and use a python class
+- [ ]  Build a model of virus propagation in school and university (for only children vs 18-25yo people)
+- [ ]  Build an animated dataviz based on 3blue1brown video
+- [ ]  Simulate a population density and allow people to go to other houses in very dense place (in poor neighborhood)
+- [ ]  Add a moroccan age pyramid
+- [ ]  Build a moving average R0 instead of the daily R0 currently used
+- [ ]  Build a new kind of individuals who do not work in workplaces but can go in every house or store (policemen for example)
+- [ ]  Scenario : Build a random test-isolation model
+- [ ]  Scenario : A whole neighborhood can be closed if enough people are infected
+- [ ]  Add a delay between test and isolation (PCR tests can take one day)
 - [x]  Get rid of params as a global variable and use a function (probably a bad pattern)
 - [x]  Plot the R0 of the pandemic ? (with linear and logarithmic scale)
 - [x]  Fix transport propagation performance issue